Ph.D. Program Requirements

 - Three additional courses from the lists below, including at least one each from the Quantitative and Biological course lists.

-- Research rotations (a minimum of two required)
+- Research rotations (a minimum of three required)

 - At least two semesters of teaching